 Self-quarantine or not, you are likely to be using Zoom or Skype to interview candidates, assess them and then enter their details onto an HRM software.

 Wouldn't it be great if, right after the data entry, you could also send the offer letter to the candidate from within the HRM tool itself?

 Electronic signature tools make this possible by integrating with existing productivity-enhancing applications ranging from Gmail and Freshteam to Google Drive and Microsoft Teams.
-It forms a layer over your favorite apps and allows you to directly send contracts and sign them within the flow of work.
+It forms a layer over your favorite apps and allows you in sending and signing contract online within the flow of work.

-Also, you may set up approval workflows that automatically encourage recipients to sign documents in a specific order or simultaneously.
+Also, you may set up approval workflows that automatically encourage recipients to sign contracts online in a specific order or simultaneously.